History of DoorDash in Timeline

 May 2025: Acquisition of Deliveroo and SevenRooms

-In May 2025, DoorDash announced it had acquired Deliveroo for $3.9 billion.
-Also in May 2025, DoorDash announced the $1.2 billion all-cash acquisition of restaurant booking platform SevenRooms.
+In May 2025, DoorDash announced it had acquired Deliveroo for $3.9 billion and also announced the $1.2 billion all-cash acquisition of restaurant booking platform SevenRooms.

-In 2025, DoorDash agreed to pay around $17 million for "misleading both consumers and delivery workers" with tips being docked from drivers' pay instead of directly going to drivers.
+In 2025, DoorDash agreed to pay around $17 million for "misleading both consumers and delivery workers" by docking tips from drivers' pay instead of allowing tips to go directly to drivers.

 2025: Acquisition of Deliveroo

-In 2025, DoorDash will acquire the UK-based delivery service Deliveroo for $3.88 billion.
-The combined company will operate in 40 countries and serve 50 million users monthly.
+In 2025, DoorDash is set to acquire the UK-based delivery service Deliveroo for $3.88 billion, resulting in a combined company that will operate in 40 countries and serve 50 million users monthly.